 - Professional and leadership qualities

 - Organizational and cooperative working skills

-As part of this intensive eight-week leadership academy, CAUSE interns will:
+As part of this intensive nine-week leadership academy, CAUSE interns will:

 - Receive internship placement in the offices of elected officials.

 - This opportunity affords interns a unique hands-on experience in the legislative process, policy knowledge and constituent outreach.

 - Gain access to and insight from civic leaders through leadership workshops and seminars.